 Summarizing Finding Your Body Type

 The eye loves symmetry.
 So with these measurements and some careful shopping, you don’t have to be naturally shapely.
 You can find styles that look great on you, emphasize your best features and make you turn heads.

 Remember that sharing is caring!
 If you enjoyed this article share it with your friends.
 Your squad will thank you.

-Until then, check out these additional posts for dressing your body shape.
+Check out these additional posts for dressing your body shape.

 Have an RSVP for a summer wedding and need to decipher the dress code?
-What the heck is the difference between black tie optional and black tie??
+What the heck is the difference between black-tie optional and black-tie??

 Planning on buying that new dress for said wedding online?
 Wait!
 Don’t hit BUY until you read this.
 I’ll explain how to avoid a fashion fail when buying online.